Documents

 Here two essays by Giulotto with a preface by Antonio Casella.

 • In December 1977, 197 researchers signed a document asking for the foundation of an "Istituto Nazionale di Struttura della Materia" (National Institute of the Structure of Matter).
-However, in the list of subscribers relevant names and research units were missing.
-For instance, the Genova research unit wrote: "...we are worried about the possibility of a complete separation of University research from CNR...which has, among its institutional tasks, that of acting as go-between towards applications.
+However, relevant names and research units needed to be included in the list of subscribers.
+For instance, the Genova research unit wrote: "...we are worried about the possibility of a complete separation of University research from CNR...which has, among its institutional tasks, acting as a go-between towards applications.
 This possibility of encouraging a better coexistence between fundamental research and applications will be missing in the new Institute, as it is, in fact, in the INFN...".
 These discussions about Italian research and its organization must be viewed in the context of a wider debate concerning the University reform.
-This is well exemplified in an article by Carlo Schaerf appeared in November 1978.
+This debate is well exemplified in an article by Carlo Schaerf appeared in November 1978.
 At that time, the debate about the University reform was more than 10 years old, since it started in 1967 with the proposal of law number 2314 by the then Minister of "Pubblica Istruzione" Luigi Gui and flared up during the students' movement of 1968.

 g.g.